pmndrs/react-three-fiber/readme.md

 #### What is it?

-React-three-fiber is a renderer for Threejs on the web and react-native.
-Building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable, reactive components.
+This is a renderer for Threejs on the web and react-native.
+Building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable components that react to state changes.

 #### Does is have regressions?

 This is less of an abstraction and more of a pure reconciler (like react-dom in relation to HTML).
 It does not target a specific Threejs version nor does it need updates when Threejs alters, adds or removes features.
 It won't change any specifics or rules.
 There are zero limitations.

-#### Is it slower?
+#### Is it slower than raw Threejs?

-No. But it can most definitively be faster.
-Raw rendering performance is fully up to Threejs and the GPU, react-three-fiber is not involved other than driving Threes renderloop.
-But React is very efficent when it comes to building and updating complex component-trees.
+No. But it could potentially outperform it.
+Rendering performance is fully up to Threejs and the GPU, react-three-fiber drives a renderloop outside of React with zero overhead.
+But React is very efficent in building and updating component-trees, this can make a major difference.

 # What it looks like ...